sarath196/django-audit/README.rst

         ...
         'auditable',
     ]
+2. Import audit app and inherit to your custom models.

-2. Run `python manage.py migrate` to create the polls models.
+2. Run `python manage.py migrate` to create audit fields.